KNIGHTSEN -- Business manager Teresa Sidrian was working the phones hard this week on an after-hours project that isn't part of her job description.

 Property owners would repay the funds over a period of up to 30 years in the form of a tax that's estimated to be $30 per $100,000 of a parcel's assessed value.

-The district would use all the revenue to pay off a $3.3 million construction loan it took out to build the first phase of Old River
+The district will use all the revenue to pay off a $3.3 million construction loan it took out to build the first phase of Old River School, which it was forced to close in 2010 after just two years because of declining enrollment.

 Until a homebuilder gave it $57,000 a week ago, the district hadn't received any income from developer fees for five years, Sidrian said.